blogs banner

 Occupational Safety and Health Ordinance, 1965

-This ordinance applies to all industrial and commercial establishments and aims to ensure that businesses adhere to standard safety practices and health regulations.
+This federal ordinance applies broadly to industrial and commercial establishments and establishes general principles for occupational safety and health.

 Provincial Employees Social Security Ordinance, 1965